rahil627/my-programming-stuff/langs/programming-languages.md

 # notes

 ## the lost dream
 although having Ruby for scripting, Crystal for native, Elixir for server-side sounds like kick-ass dream combo as they all share similar syntax across--all Ruby influenced--, unfortunately, they would'nt share a single library :(.
 There is seemimgly zero interoprability between them (Elixir can work with Erlang, Crystal has good C api and can thus be called by Ruby (via Anyolite lib) but cannot use Ruby libs.
-Thus, its better to just stick to Haxe and/or Ruby for most cases, and Elixir for web.
+Beyond syntax, they aren't very much alike.
+Crystal is closer to Haxe, relying on macros.
+Elixir is more functional, with some dynamic magic of Ruby to it, but stuck with a VM.
+Only Ruby (and mRuby) seems to have it's own unique style of built-in meta-programming and be applied acrross all domains (scripting, web, systems).
+Thus, it's better to just stick to Haxe 'n Ruby for most cases, and keep Elixir for web, as a special-case.

 ## what langauge is best for my needs? what do i desire in a language?